-{Taking the compressed measurements as input, SCI reconstruction algorithms focus on efficiently and effectively recovering the desired video frames.
-The first mainstream methods are based on optimization models, which differ in various prior knowledge, eg, total variation (TV) used in GAP-TV \cite{Yuan16ICIP_GAP} and TwIST \cite{TwIST}, sparsity in GMM based methods~\cite{Yang14GMM,Yuan15GMM} , and non-local low-rank in DeSCI \cite{Liu18TPAMI}.
-The second mainstream methods are based on deep learning networks, which prefer learning the direct mapping from measurements to video frames, such as off-the-shelf U-net~\cite{Qiao2020_APLP}, RevSCI~\cite{Cheng2021_CVPR_ReverSCI} based on 3D convolutional neural network (CNN), BIRNAT based on recurrent neural network (RNN)~\cite{Cheng20ECCV_BIRNAT}.
-Recently, some researchers combine deep networks with optimization methods to reconstruct the desired videos, such as deep unfolding~\cite{wu2021SCI3D,li2020end,Ma19ICCV,Meng_GAPnet_arxiv2020} and plug-and-play algorithms~\cite{Yuan20PnPSCI,PnP_SCI_arxiv2021}. {Typically, for video reconstruction, capturing non-local interactions is of central importance, since similar pixel patterns frequently recur between distant pixels across space-time}~\cite{simonyan2014two,wang2018non}.
-However, despite existing approaches can reconstruct the videos decently, they are limited in efficiently capturing long-range dependencies across video frames, restricting further performance improvement.}
+Taking the compressed measurements as input, SCI reconstruction algorithms focus on efficiently and effectively recovering the desired video frames.
+The first mainstream methods are based on optimization models, which differ in various prior knowledge, \eg, total variation (TV) used in GAP-TV \cite{Yuan16ICIP_GAP} and TwIST \cite{TwIST}, sparsity in GMM-based methods~\cite{Yang14GMM, Yuan15GMM} , and non-local low-rank in DeSCI \cite{Liu18TPAMI}.
+The second mainstream methods are based on deep learning networks, which prefer learning the direct mapping from measurements to video frames, such as off-the-shelf U-net~\cite{Qiao2020_APLP}, 3D convolutional neural network (CNN) based RevSCI~\cite{Cheng2021_CVPR_ReverSCI}, recurrent neural network (RNN) based BIRNAT~\cite{Cheng20ECCV_BIRNAT,cheng2022recurrent}.
+Recently, some researchers combine deep networks with optimization methods to reconstruct the desired videos, such as deep unfolding models~\cite{wu2021SCI3D,li2020end, Ma19ICCV,Meng_GAPnet_arxiv2020,meng2023DeepUnfolding,zheng2023unfolding} and plug-and-play algorithms~\cite{Yuan20PnPSCI, PnP_SCI_arxiv2021}.
+However, although existing approaches can reconstruct the videos decently, they are limited in efficiently capturing long-range dependencies across video frames, restricting further performance improvement.